thilina98/simplerecon/data_scripts/IOS_LOGGER_ARKIT_README.md

 python ./data_scripts/ios_logger_preprocessing.py --data_config configs/data/neucon_arkit_default.yaml
 ```

 Make sure you set your correct `dataset_path` folder.
+(If not, you need to update this in `simplerecon/configs/data/neucon_arkit_default.yaml`)

 Run tuple file generation (we've already computed one for you in data_splits):

 ```bash
 python ./data_scripts/generate_test_tuples.py  --num_workers 16 --data_config configs/data/neucon_arkit_default.yaml
 ```
+you also need to add the name of the directory that contains your scans to a new line of ```/home/fyp_shared/simplerecon/simplerecon/data_splits/arkit/scans.txt``` file.

 Then run the model using this config file, see the full readme for more.